 Overall, Toyota has committed approximately $50 million over the next five years to fund the Center and its research, with the vast majority of funding going to our research partners.
 We have adopted a unique open approach to research, in which we share Toyota talent, technology, and data with a broad range of institutions and regulators.
 Our engineers define critical areas of study, proactively seek partners with whom we can collaborate, and work closely with our partners to achieve results that will benefit society.

 We intend to publish as much of the research as possible so that it will be available to federal agencies, the industry, and academia.
 Initial areas of research focus include reducing the risk of driver distraction and protecting vulnerable traffic populations, including children, teens, seniors and pedestrians.

-As of March 2012, the CSRC has partnered with twelve universities, agencies and research institutions on seventeen projects to help advance auto safety research across the industry.
+To date, the CSRC has partnered with 16 universities, agencies and research institutions on 26 projects to help advance auto safety research across the industry.

 "But, you know, the proof is in the pudding here.
 But I give Toyota a great deal of credit for it.
 They're going to invest $50 million in a safety program in Michigan.
 That's extraordinary.
 That shows that they really care about safety, that they want to set up shop, a shop about safety in our country."
 (U.S. Transportation Secretary Ray LaHood, February 9, 2011)